A Direct Numerical Study of Transport and Anisotropy in a Stably Stratified Turbulent Flow With Uniform Horizontal Shear

 Digital USD Citation

 Jacobitz, Frank G. and Sarkar, Sutanu, "A Direct Numerical Study of Transport and Anisotropy in a Stably Stratified Turbulent Flow With Uniform Horizontal Shear" (2000).
-Engineering Faculty Publications.
+School of Engineering: Faculty Scholarship.
 8.